 How much do you need to spend on software?
 How much does it cost to run your business?
 Are you going to be able to afford the upgrades in a few years?

 You’re an architect or planning practice, and your team is always looking for the best solution.

 What does that mean for you?

-That means you need to know exactly what you need, and then make sure you get it.
-So, you should have a detailed list of your requirements, which will be your starting point when you’re talking to a supplier.
+That means you need to know exactly what you need and then ensure you get it.
+So, you should have a detailed list of your requirements, which will be your starting point when talking to a supplier.

-But if you don’t have that list, you’re going to be making assumptions based on how you think things might work.
+But if you don’t have that list, you will be making assumptions based on how you think things might work.

 Determine the Scope of Your IT Requirements

 It’s always best to start with the end in mind.
 What are you trying to accomplish?
-Before you begin the planning phase, it’s important to determine exactly what your goals are.
+Before you begin the planning phase, it’s essential to determine exactly what your goals are.